Tactics for Improving Least Squares Estimation: Numerical Experiments

-Figure \ref{multinomialsimu} displays training and test loglikelihoods averaged over 50 replicates.
-All methods yield similar best test loglikelihoods over the $\lambda$ grid.
-Our smoothed nuclear norm MM algorithm executes over 20 times faster than \texttt{npmr} when $(n,p,c) = (1000,100,10)$ and around 30 times faster when $(n,p,c)=(5000,250,20)$.
-Two main factors may be at play here.
-Although proximal gradient descent benefits from backtracking, the starting step size still has a major impact on speed and can be tricky to specify without careful hand tuning.
-Our experiments adopt the default initial step size of \texttt{npmr}.
-In contrast, step size is not an issue with an MM algorithm since majorization automatically guarantees the descent property.
-Our MM algorithm also incorporates curvature information through the quadratic upper bound majorization.
-This translates into faster convergence.
-Finally, our MM algorithm bypasses the bottleneck imposed by repeated matrix decompositions.
-Reduction of the normal equation to a Sylvester equation is a key tactic for reducing computational complexity.
+Table~\ref{tab:lowrank} summarizes the test log-likelihood (using optimal $\lambda$ tuned on the validation set) and computation time for the full solution path.
+Both methods achieve comparable test log-likelihoods, although a small discrepancy exists between our MM algorithm and \texttt{npmr}, likely because \texttt{npmr} adopts a slightly different multinomial parameterization with $c$ columns in the coefficient matrix instead of $c-1$.
+Our smoothed-nuclear-norm MM algorithm is approximately 25 times faster in the first setting and over 10 times faster in the second setting.
+Several factors contribute to this speed advantage.
+First, although proximal gradient descent benefits from backtracking line search, the choice of initial step size can substantially affect convergence speed and typically requires careful tuning; our experiments simply adopt the default of \texttt{npmr}.
+In contrast, the MM algorithm requires no step size specification, as majorization automatically guarantees monotone descent.
+Second, our MM algorithm incorporates curvature information through the quadratic upper bound majorization, yielding much faster convergence.
+Finally, our implementation avoids repeated matrix decompositions by reducing the normal equations to a Sylvester equation, a key tactic for reducing computational complexity.

-We also applied MM based low-rank multinomial regression to the \texttt{Vowel} data set available in the \texttt{npmr} package.
-The 990 observations on 10 independent predictors record speaker independent recognition of the $11$ steady state vowels of British English.
-After adding an intercept, $(p,c)= (11,11)$.
+We also applied MM-based low-rank multinomial regression to the \texttt{Vowel} data set available in the \texttt{npmr} package.
+The 990 observations on 10 independent predictors record speaker-independent recognition of the 11 steady-state vowels of British English.
+After adding an intercept, $(p, c) = (11, 11)$.
 The 10 predictors are log-area ratios under linear predictive coding.
-The data are divided into a training set of 528 observations, and a testing set of $462$ observations.
-We again compute the whole solution path on the training set with the penalty constant $\lambda$ ranging over 50 exponentially spaced points between $10^{-4}$ and $1$.
-We report the best test loglikelihood and total computation time for MM low-rank multinomial regression ($\mu=0.01$), \texttt{npmr} low-rank multinomial regression, and ordinary multinomial regression without low-rank regularization.
-Because \texttt{glmnet} fails to converge without regularization on these data, we employ our own implementation of ordinary multinomial regression.
+The data are divided into a training set of 528 observations and a test set of 462 observations.
+We compute the full solution path on the training set with $\lambda$ ranging over 50 exponentially spaced points between $10^{-4}$ and $1$.
+The test set is randomly split into a validation half and a test half: the validation half selects the optimal $\lambda$, and the test half evaluates out-of-sample performance.
+Results are averaged over 20 random splits.
+We report the mean test log-likelihood and total computation time for MM-based low-rank multinomial regression ($\mu = 0.1$), \texttt{npmr} low-rank multinomial regression, and ordinary multinomial regression without low-rank regularization.